MOMables® Healthy Lunches for Kids

 Fruit & Veggie Stoplight Bento

-The perfect colorful fruit and veggie bento box to pack along with your child’s favorite sandwich to keep them full longer.
+The perfect colorful fruit and veggie lunch box to pack for school, along with your child’s favorite sandwich to keep them full longer.

 stoplight bento box with red bell pepper sticks, edamame, orange slices and peanut butter.

-Fun Stoplight Bento Box with Fruit & Veggie
+Fun Stoplight Bento Box with Fruit & Veggies

 Kids love colorful lunches.
-Busy moms love healthy and quick meal ideas we can pack in 5 minutes.
+Busy moms love healthy and quick school lunch ideas we can pack in 5 minutes.
 Meaning: this Stoplight Bento Box with fruit and veggies is a win-win!

 Sometimes bentos are not the whole meal but a great way to pack veggies and fruit for more substance and keep kids full longer.
 And if there's a simple way to make kids eat more veggies and fruits, I'm sure you're in!